stepanenko/stepanenko/Eric_Elliott.md

 ### [The Difference Between Junior and Senior](https://medium.com/javascript-scene/what-is-the-difference-between-a-junior-and-a-senior-developer-63c1594d7a98)

-..Eventually, you get hired as a senior developer not because you have exceptional skills or knowledge as a developer, but because employers would feel silly saying you’re not senior after you’ve invested so many years.
+Eventually, you get hired as a senior developer not because you have exceptional skills or knowledge as a developer, but because employers would feel silly saying you’re not senior after you’ve invested so many years.